L-as/laspad/README.md

 Thanks to @GhoulofGSG9 for explaining the undocumented steam api!

-#Running
-steam_appid.txt must be present in the same directory as the executable. libsteam_api.so must also be available somewhere.

 #Installing on Linux
 Run install.sh.
 Set INSTALL_DIR to the installation directory.
 It is by default /usr/local.

+#Running
+**Steam must be running!**

+libsteam_api.so must be available somewhere, where your linker can access it.
+This could be /usr/lib, something like it, or just a custom path in $LD_LIBRARY_PATH.